 Two recent Ontario decisions, GEA Group AG v.
 Ventura Group Co.[i] and York University v.
 Bell Canada Enterprises and Rogers Communications Inc.[ii] have clarified the circumstances under which courts should grant the extraordinary equitable remedy of pre-action discovery, commonly known as a Norwich order.

-At issue before the Ontario Court of Appeal in GEA Group
+At issue before the Ontario Court of Appeal

 was the availability of a Norwich order compelling the disclosure

 related to the transfer of interests in a specific corporation, which GEA alleged had been fraudulently conveyed in an attempt to render the appellant, FNG, judgment proof.
 The lower court found that pre-action discovery was necessary for GEA to plead its case and granted the order.

 FNG appealed and sought to have the Norwich order set aside, claiming that it was not necessary and that GEA was perfectly capable of pleading its case against FNG and any other alleged wrongdoers without first examining FNG and its documents.
 The Court of Appeal agreed, and in doing so, set out the factors to be considered in whether to grant a Norwich Order:

 1) Whether the applicant has provided evidence sufficient to raise a valid, bona fide or reasonable claim;